PL Dubois: A Journey of Trades and Personal Growth in the NHL

 “If you didn’t play a sport or didn’t have a teacher or maybe even a parent that was really hard on you, you wouldn’t understand how it makes sense to yell at somebody and then, 20 minutes later, shake their hand and say ‘good game.’
 But that was the relationship that Torts and I had.
 I think some people just saw what happened in Toronto, us yelling at each other, and thought we hated each other.
 Our relationship was complicated but there was always respect there and I think that’s the only thing that really matters.”

 So Dubois got his wish.
 In January 2021, Columbus traded him to Winnipeg, where his dad was an assistant coach with the Manitoba Moose.
 The Jets gambled that Dubois’ parents’ home cooking would keep him happy.
-They were right about that.
+They were right regarding that.

 They were wrong that it would keep him in Winnipeg.
 Dubois had seen Panarin and Bobrovsky dictate their futures on a team that won anyway.
 He went from a team on its way to missing the playoffs for three straight years to one that got there twice.

 “A lot of times, people have the mindset that ‘If he did thisit’s because he hated that.‘ But it’s not like that at all.
 I have nothing but great memories from Winnipeg.
-It’s about the next step in my life.”
+It’s regarding the next step in my life.”

-Dubois calls it the biggest misconception about his journey through the NHL to L.A.
+Dubois calls it the biggest misconception regarding his journey through the NHL to L.A.
 He says it’s the one thing he wishes people understood: Yes, he wanted to move to Los Angeles but no, this doesn’t mean he didn’t enjoy the places that came before it.
 He says he’s grateful for his years with the Jets.
 He got to discover Winnipeg in a way that isn’t possible for a visiting player.
 Fans treated him well in various encounters throughout the city.
 It wasn’t uncommon for Dubois to become friends with a local restaurant owner and find they’d covered an extra beer on his tab.

 And yes, there was the aforementioned obsession with De Luca’s.